 People are People

-Third, many think and say that people are people.
+Many think and say that people are people.
 It is the most common fallback position.
 Folks then hope that good intentions will prevail, will enable collaboration to go smoothly.
 It is true, people are people.
 At a fundamental level we all need air, water, food, shelter, safety, healthcare, family, friends, love.

 But from there on we are all human beings imbedded in a national culture.
 And cultures are different, how they think and work in key areas is different.
 Frankly, it can’t be any other way.
 Rejecting this is the equivalent of sticking our heads in the sand.
 The effect of “people are people” is that we don’t discuss cultural differences.

-Fourth, we are so focused on the substance of our work that we don’t consider differences in approaches.
+We are so focused on the substance of our work that we don’t consider differences in approaches.
 We’re simply too busy to reflect, gain distance, to get abstract.
 We’re all under pressure, have to deliver results, have to move fast.
 We have become too transactional.
 We believe that we have too little time to step back and to analyze the situation.

 Corporate vs. Country

-Fifth, there is false competition between the respective corporate cultures﹣between how we do things as a company.
+There is false competition between the respective corporate cultures﹣between how we do things as a company.
 Corporate culture does exist.
 Apple is surely different than Goldman Sachs.
 And adidas is surely different than Volkswagen.

 However, there is an intellectual misunderstanding.
 Country culture runs far deeper than corporate culture.
 Dow Chemical (American) has more in common with General Motors (American) than it does with BASF (German).
 As does Volkswagen (German) have more in common with BASF (German) than it does with General Motors (American.